john-itcsolutions/ChubbaMorris_0.0.1/README.md

 As mentioned there, the methods of connecting this package to the databse/blockchain/Backend are unknown as yet.
 Also unknown is how to deploy the C++ blockchain/database to a sidechain.

-This version is so far aimed at getting an Android DApp working as the first step.
+This version is so far aimed at getting an Android DApp working, writing and reading data to a sidechain,  as the first step.